 - More and more families are choosing to remain in urban neighborhoods.
 Between 2010 and 2018, the number of families in urban neighborhoods increased by 6.2%, which is nearly the same rate at which this number increased in the suburbs.
 This growth is notable, considering that the number of families in urban neighborhoods decreased during the prior decade, when many moved to the suburbs instead.

 - The suburbs continue to attract the majority of rental apartment development, given their size and diversity.
-Over the last 10 years, the suburbs added 830,000 rental apartment units, including 300,000 in Stable Middle-Income Suburbs, 270,000 in Established High-End Suburbs, and 140,000 in Greenfield Lifestyle Suburbs.
+Over the last 10 years, the suburbs added 830,000 apartments for rent, including 300,000 in Stable Middle-Income Suburbs, 270,000 in Established High-End Suburbs, and 140,000 in Greenfield Lifestyle Suburbs.
 Meanwhile, urban neighborhoods added 660,000 units during this time, with nearly three-quarters of this development occurring in high-density locations like Economic Centers, Emerging Economic Centers, and Mixed-Use Districts.

 - Even so, the urban rental apartment inventory is expanding much more rapidly than the suburban rental apartment inventory.
 Although the suburbs accounted for the majority of development over the last 10 years, the rate of growth was more significant in urban neighborhoods.
 The number of rental apartment units in urban neighborhoods increased by 38.8% over the last 10 years, compared to just 17.9% in the suburbs.